zerty/Benny-Edition-CTI-0.97-Zerty-Modification/README.md

 This project is not affiliated or authorized by Bohemia Interactive a.s.
 Bohemia Interactive, ARMA, DAYZ and all associated logos and designs are trademarks or registered trademarks of Bohemia Interactive a.s.

 ##Credits:
+- *Zerty* for the edit and many scripts of the mission
 - *Benny* for the mission
 - *Bl1p, Fluit* for random AI skill
 - *=ATM=Pokertour* for ATM airdrop